nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
-* Suppose you have an Event at `INDEX 3` with `DESCRIPTION: Hackathon Meeting`, `START DATE & TIME: 2023-05-04 1400`, `START DATE & TIME: 2023-05-04 1600`, `RECURRENCE INTERVAL: WEEKLY` and `Baljeet FF` tagged to this Event.
+* Suppose you have an Event at `INDEX 3` with `DESCRIPTION: Hackathon Meeting`, `START DATE & TIME: 2023-05-04 1400`, `END DATE & TIME: 2023-05-04 1600`, `RECURRENCE INTERVAL: WEEKLY` and `Baljeet FF` tagged to this Event.

 ![img_1.png](images/TaggedEvent.png)